-The MFA in Community Arts (MFACA) program serves artists for whom community arts-based or community-collaborative activities are integral to their personal artmaking practice.
-The MFACA combines the skills, knowledge, and competencies with the intensive creative practice necessary for artists to realize and refine their personal artistic voice, undertake research on individual and community-based content, and develop new art forms.
+The MFA in Community Arts (MFACA) program serves artists for whom community arts, social engaged practices and/or community-collaborative activities are integral to their own personal artmaking.
+MFACA combines the skills, knowledge, and competencies with intensive on-the-ground, real-time practice necessary for artists to realize, refine, and apply their personal artistic voice, undertake research on individual and social/cultural content and context, and develop new artforms.
 In theory and practice, the MFACA is grounded in the principles of social justice.

 With an emphasis on educational programing, students use their first year in the program to engage youth and adults in meaningful, out-of-school, arts and community-based, learning experiences as part of an AmeriCorps or other residency.
 Alongside this work, Track 1 students also use the first year to pursue their individual artist's practice in relation to the community.
 A full-time artmaking emphasis occurs during the second year.

 Students looking forward to a full- or part-time career in community-based education will design, develop, implement, and/or expand arts-based educational programming for youth and adults; create and plan arts-based events in community; and support the institutional, managerial and fiscal health of a host organization.

 Student who are U.S. citizens are invited to apply to AmeriCorps through MICA's Community Art Collaborative (CAC) AmeriCorps Program and receive a living stipend, educational award and other benefits.
 MFACA student opting to join CAC-AmeriCorps will begin working at community arts organizations in Baltimore in October, and will work at those organizations through mid-August.

 With an emphasis on socially engaged art practices, projects, programs, and/or activities, students following Track #2 define their own community-based residency as a way to pursue their individual artmaking.
 This series of investigations reflect their development as an artist in relation to the community during both program years.

 Opportunities & Advantages